Guyana Climate

 What changed

-The three-month period from February to April 2026 saw an average temperature of 25.18°C, an anomaly of +0.4°C above the 1961–1990 baseline, ranking as the 24th warmest such period on record.
-This places Guyana at 228th out of 234 regions globally for its 3-month anomaly, indicating it was among the cooler regions compared to the global average.
-In contrast, the global land temperature for the same three-month period was the 2nd warmest on record, with an anomaly of +1.2°C. Guyana's annual average temperature for 2025 was 26.51°C, making it the warmest year on record.
+The three-month period from February to April 2026 saw an average temperature of 25.18°C, an anomaly of +0.4°C, ranking as the 24th warmest such period on record.
+This places Guyana as the 4th coolest in the cross-region rankings for this three-month anomaly, sitting at 231st out of 234 regions.
+In contrast, the global land temperature for the same three-month period was the 2nd warmest on record, with an anomaly of +1.2°C. Guyana's latest annual average temperature in 2025 was 26.51°C, making it the warmest year on record.

 What’s driving change?